Canal Path Walks and Canal Info

 There’s a long running project to restore the canal but it’s a slow process due to funding and many sections of it having been blocked off to allow roads to cut across it.

 The most notable blockages being the stretch between Eastington near the A38 and Saul Junction.
-The canal also has roads cutting it off at Brimscombe and Chalford.
+The canal also has roads cutting it off at Brimscombe and Chalford along with the M5 motorway.

 The canal is at its most navigable between Stonehouse and almost to Brimscombe.